warmist/scripts/docs/fix/noexert-exhaustion.rst

 ===========================

 .. dfhack-tool::
-    :summary: Sets Exhaustion counter of NOEXERT units (notably Necromancers, Vampires, and Intelligent Undead) to 0, fixing any that are stuck 'Tired'.
+    :summary: Sets Exhaustion of NOEXERT units to 0, curing 'Tired'
     :tags: fort bugfix units

 Zeroes the Exhaustion counter of all NOEXERT units (including Vampires, Necromacers, and Intelligent Undead),